anasedova/anasedova.github.io/_pages/about.md

 **January 2024**: I will be visiting [Hinrich Schütze's Lab](https://cisnlp.github.io) at LMU Munich for one month in February 2024!

-**December 2023**: I will be in person at EMNLP 2023 in Singapore - let's catch up!
+**December 2023**: I will be in person at EMNLP 2023 in Singapore!
 Also, I will be presenting our ULF paper at the poster session Sunday morning, 9am, East Foyer.

 **October 2023** : Our paper _"ULF: Unsupervised Labeling Function Correction using Cross-Validation for Weak Supervision"_ was accepted to [EMNLP 2023](https://2023.emnlp.org/)!
 Check it out [here](https://arxiv.org/abs/2204.06863).